xkidcatx/rsschool-cv/cv.md

 ## About Me:
 I started learning about programming two years ago and chose Swift as my native language.
 I decided to try my hand at learning javascript now.
 I study well and like to study.
-Сommunicative and quickly find a common language with new people. Хороший командный игрок, а также могу брать лидерство на себя.
+Сommunicative and quickly find a common language with new people.
 A good team player, and I can also take the lead.

 ## Skills:
 - Swift